好色先生

 No disclosure on file

-Roy L. Freeman, MD (Beth Israel Deaconess Hosp) Dr. Freeman has received personal compensation in the range of $10,000-$49,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Regenacy.
-Dr. Freeman has received personal compensation in the range of $100,000-$499,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Neurobo.
-Dr. Freeman has received personal compensation in the range of $5,000-$9,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Vertex.
-Dr. Freeman has received personal compensation in the range of $5,000-$9,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Eli-Lilly.
-Dr. Freeman has received personal compensation in the range of $5,000-$9,999 for serving on a Scientific Advisory or Data Safety Monitoring board for Theravance.
+Roy L. Freeman, MD (Beth Israel Deaconess Hosp) Dr. Freeman has received personal compensation in the range of $50,000-$99,999 for serving as a Consultant for Cutaneous Diagnostic Life Sciences.
+Dr. Freeman has received personal compensation in the range of $10,000-$49,999 for serving as a Consultant for Vertex.
+Dr. Freeman has received personal compensation in the range of $10,000-$49,999 for serving as a Consultant for Theravance.
 Dr. Freeman has received personal compensation in the range of $10,000-$49,999 for serving as an officer or member of the Board of Directors for Inhibikase.
 Dr. Freeman has received personal compensation in the range of $10,000-$49,999 for serving as an Editor, Associate Editor, or Editorial Advisory Board Member for Elsevier.
-Dr. Freeman has stock in Neurobo.
-Dr. Freeman has stock in Cutaneous NeuroDiagnostics.
 The institution of Dr. Freeman has received research support from NIH.
 The institution of Dr. Freeman has received research support from Theravance.
 The institution of Dr. Freeman has received research support from Biohaven.
 The institution of Dr. Freeman has received research support from Lundbeck.
+Dr. Freeman has received research support from Regeneron.